fardad-d1ce/Approach-Landing-Analyzer/README.md

 ---

-## 🗽 Credits:
-- Fardad Pouran, callsign "*< 404 > D1CE*".
-- *404th Freelancers* Virtual Squadron DCS community.
-- [Tacview](https://www.tacview.net): exports flight telemetry data.

-⚠️ **Note**: The dataset included for exhibition is from a massive flight data flown by 404th community.
+⚠️ **Note**: The dataset included for exhibition is exported from a [tacview](https://www.tacview.net) file on a massive flight data flown by 404th community.
 Here, the dataset is filtered to only two pilots to reduce the file size.

 ## 🎯 Features
 ### 📉 Approach Analysis: